 How Do I Choose Which Hosting Plan is Right for Me?

 To help you choose, we have included both a non-technical explanation and a non-technical analogy below.
-In the analogy, we compare the different types of hosting plans with an Olympic-sized swimming pool.
+We compare the different types of hosting plans with an Olympic-sized swimming pool in the analogy.
 To get a full understanding, you may want to read both.
 Please click on the links below to jump to a section.

 You can also watch the video below to learn more about the hosting products that HostGator offers: